LCR1

 GO_REF:0000015

 Summary: This is a root term annotation indicating no biological process data available at the time of curation by TAIR.
-Given that more specific process information can now be inferred from literature, this should be replaced.
+Current evidence still does not identify a specific LCR1 biological process.

 Supporting Evidence: